Audi 100: Production in the Chinese market (1988–2005)

-The C3-platform Audi 100 was also produced in Changchun, China, by FAW (First Automobile Works, a Chinese automotive manufacturer) starting in August 1988.
-Since most products in China are designed for government use, all 100s manufactured as FAWs were front-wheel drive sedans with a 2.0 L inline-four motor or a 2.2 L inline-five motor.
+The C3-platform Audi 100 was also produced in Changchun, China, by FAW (First Automotive Works, a Chinese automotive manufacturer) starting in August 1988.
+Most products in China were designed for government use at this time.
+All 100s manufactured as FAWs were front-wheel drive sedans with a 1.8 L inline-four motor or a 2.2 L inline-five motor.

 In 1990, Politburo of the CCP approved a resolution to circumscribe car import and the engine displacement of cars equipped to officials.
 Furthermore, the resolution also prescribed that all cars of central departments of both Party and government must be domestically built.
-As the most luxurious and advanced cars made in China in early-1990s, FAW-Audi 100 and 200 had a high percentage of the Chinese high-class market of executive cars for nearly a decade, until the C3-platform cars was replaced by C4 based Audi A6 in 1999.
+As the most luxurious and advanced cars made in China in early-1990s, FAW-Audi 100 and 200 had a high percentage of the Chinese high-class market of executive cars for nearly a decade, until the C3-platform cars was replaced by the C5-based Audi A6 in 1999.

 During the negotiation between FAW and Volkswagen in late-1980s, Volkswagen acceded to FAW's suggestion of combining the C3 platform with previously introduced Chrysler engines in the new generation Hongqi (Red Flag).
 Hongqi CA7200 series with the technology of C3 were launched in mid-1990s, while most of C3 Audi 100 parts could be made in China.
-CA7200 were initially equipped with a 2.0 L or 2.2 L Chrysler four-cylinder engine, whose product line was introduced into China in 1987.
+CA7200 were initially equipped with a 2.0 L or 2.2 L Chrysler four-cylinder engine, whose product line was introduced into China in 1987 - originally being intended for a version of the Dodge 600 to be produced there under the Hongqi brand.
 In 2005, new Nissan VQ20 engines replaced the original Chrysler unit.

 A small number of C3 200s (originally with 2.6-liter V6 engine, later also with a turbocharged 1.8) were also built.
 The 200 entered production in 1996.
 The 1.8 litre Hongqi engine was known as the QG18 while the 1.8 turbo was Volkswagen's EA827 engine.
-All Chinese spec Audi 100s, 200s and Hongqis were front wheel drive and had a 5-speed manual gearbox as standard.
 The early C4 Audi 100 was also assembled in Changchun in small numbers.
-The C4 was largely in European style but had American style tail lights.
+The C4 was largely built in the European-style body with European style headlights but had American style tail lights.

-Hongqi production commenced in 1989 with the CA7225LH and ended in 2005 where the Toyota Crown Majesta S180 replaced the Audi 100-based Hongqis as the successor under the name HQ3 and HQ430.